Bhavin-artistryAI/night-drive/README.md

 A lightweight browser-based driving game built with HTML, CSS, and JavaScript.

 ## How to play
-- Use the left and right arrow keys or A/D to change lanes.
+- Use the left and right arrow keys or A/D or left right arrow key to change lanes.
 - Avoid traffic cars and survive as long as possible.
 - Your best distance is stored locally in the browser.